phpbenchmarks/cake-php-common/README.md

 ## What is www.phpbenchmarks.com ?

-You will find lot of benchmarks for PHP frameworks, ORM and libs here.
+You will find lot of benchmarks for PHP frameworks and template engines.

-You can compare results between Apache Bench and Siege, PHP 5.6 to 7.2 and versions of your favorites PHP code.
+You can compare results between Apache Bench and Siege, and PHP 5.6 to 7.2.

 ## What is this repository ?

-It's benchmark bundles for almost all CakePHP versions.
+It's benchmark common code for CakePHP benchmarks.

+Switch branch to select your CakePHP major version and benchmark you want to see.

+See all CakePHP benchmarked versions on [phpbenchmarks/cake-php](https://github.com/phpbenchmarks/cake-php).

-You can find how we benchmark it [here](http://www.phpbenchmarks.com/en/benchmark-protocol).
+You can find how we benchmark on [phpbenchmarks.com](http://www.phpbenchmarks.com/en/benchmark-protocol.html).

-## CakePHP
+## Benchmarks

-You can find all CakePHP benchmarks [here](http://www.phpbenchmarks.com/en/benchmark/apache-bench/php-7.2/select-version/cake-php.html).
+You can find all CakePHP benchmarks results on [phpbenchmarks.com](http://www.phpbenchmarks.com/en/benchmark/cake-php.html).

+Scores are too low ?
+Do not hesitate to create a pull request, and ask a new benchmark !